meghnaaallam/webapp/README.md

-# webapp - CSYE 6225
+# Cloud Native Webapp - CSYE 6225

 ## About
-Backend API using Node.js and Express to perform CRUD operations on Assignments.
-The Database used is PostgreSQL and ORM - Sequelize.
+RESTful Backend API for an **Assignment Submission Portal** using Node.js, Express, Sequelize and Postgres Database to perform CRUD operations.

-- Users are being read from the /opt/users.csv file using Streams & Buffers.

-- Users auth is done using Base64 Authentication
+- The app creates users from ```./opt/users.csv``` file.
+Every user has an email and password as their credentials.
+Authorization is done using Base64
-- User Submissions

-- Implemented CRUD Operations on Assignments.
-Endpoints:
+- Only authorized and authenticated users can access the following endpoints

-- `GET v1/assignments/` Get Assignment (authenticated)
+- `GET v1/assignments/`  Get Assignment
-- `GET v1/assignments/:id` Get Assignment (authenticated)
+- `GET v1/assignments/:id`  Get Assignments
-- `POST v1/assignments/:id` Add new Assignment (authenticated)
+- `POST v1/assignments/:id`  Add a new Assignment
 - `PUT v1/assignments/:id`  Update Assignment information
-- `PATCH v1/assignments/:id` Update Assignment information - will give 405 error

 - `DELETE v1/assignments/:id`  Delete Assignment information

-> Health Route:
+Users that are not authenticated do not have access to the above endpoints but can access the following end-point

 - `GET /healthz` Health endpoint

+- The app uses **Packer** to build AMI Images on AWS, *Pulumi* to upload the app to EC2 Instances that has auto-scaling groups set up See **Pulumi** code [here](https://github.com/meghnaaallam/iac-pulumi.git)

+-  **systemD** to launch the app as soon as the application is deployed to EC2

+- I have implemented a small use-case of microservice, where an email will be triggered on successful assignment submission.
+If the assignment submitted is before the deadline then an unsuccessful submission email is sent.
+- The microservice is triggered via **Amazon SES** (I've configured a topic subscription and written the serverless webhooks code [here](https://github.com/meghnaaallam/serverless.git) to publish AWS SNS messages to send emails

+- Email service used - Mailgun

 ### Prerequisites
 - `git` (configured with ssh) [[link](https://git-scm.com/downloads)]